ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: Base64 to Artifact
-Create a new artifact from a Base64 string
+Creates a new artifact from a Base64 string.
+You can  specify the artifact type and description.

  ![screenshot: fn-utilities-base64-to-artifact ](./screenshots/fn-utilities-base64-to-artifact.png)